nodejs/Release/README.md

 The Release schedule is available also as a [JSON][] file.

+### Release Phases

+There are three phases that a Node.js release can be in: 'Current', 'Active Long Term Support (LTS)', and 'Maintenance'.
+Odd-numbered release lines are not promoted to LTS - they will not go through the 'Active LTS' or 'Maintenance' phases.

+ * Current - Should incorporate most of the non-major (non-breaking) changes that land on `nodejs/node` master branch.
+ * Active LTS - New features, bug fixes, and updates that have been audited by the LTS team and have been determined to be appropriate and stable for the release line.
+ * Maintenance - Critical bug fixes and security updates.
+New features may be added at the discretion of the LTS team - typically only in cases where the new feature supports migration to later release lines.

+Changes required for critical security and bug fixes may lead to *semver-major* changes landing within a release stream, such situations will be rare and will land as *semver-minor*.

+The term 'supported release lines' will be used to refer to all release lines that are not End-of-Life.

 ### End-of-Life Releases

 |  Release |      Status     |  Codename | Initial Release | Active LTS Start | Maintenance LTS Start | End-of-life |